AS 201 Buddhism: Origins

-Shakyamuni began his search for enlightenment.
-According to Buddhist belief, enlightenment is the experience of true reality, an "awakening" through which one could comprehend the true nature of the universe and human experience.
+Thus, Shakyamuni began his search for "Enlightenment."
+According to Buddhist belief, Enlightenment is the experience of true reality, an "awakening" through which one could comprehend the true nature of the universe and human experience.

-of things.
-Shakyamuni thought he could reach enlightenment by practicing asceticism, a lifestyle of severe discipline.
+Shakyamuni tried reaching enlightenment by practicing asceticism, a lifestyle of severe discipline.
 Sometimes he would not eat or drink for long periods of time.
 After six years of

 decided to follow a moderate path or the Middle Way.
 He went to a village called Bodh Gaya where he became awakened to a true understanding of life.
 The moment of his enlightenment took place

 For centuries, the Vedic rituals had commanded respect for the gods and inspired conviction.
 But by Siddhartha's time, the rituals no longer spoke to the spiritual needs of many Indians, leaving a spiritual vacuum, and a sense of foreboding.
-Interesting how Confucius found a way to reinvigorate Zhou rituals and make them relevant to very different times.
-Now at this time in India there were lots of renunciants out there.
-It's a flourishing, renunciant tradition.
-There are many different people who have given everything up and practice austerities and meditate in order to escape from the cycle of death and rebirth.
-The notion of reincarnation is something that is part of Indian culture, part of Indian civilization, part of Indian religion that was there long before the Buddha, and it was the, in a sense, the problem that the Buddha faced."
+Interesting how Confucius pushed those around him to reinvigorate Zhou rituals and make them relevant to very different times.

-With the authority of the priests worn thin and wisdom seekers like Siddhartha roaming the countryside, holy men emerged teaching their own spiritual disciplines.
+In the Buddha's time in India, "the authority of the priests had worn thin and wisdom seekers like Siddhartha were roaming the countryside, and holy men emerged teaching their own spiritual disciplines.
 Siddhartha apprenticed himself to one of them, a celebrated guru who taught that true knowledge could never come from ritual practice alone.
 It was necessary to look within.
 The teachers of the time are already teaching forms of yoga and meditation, teaching that the self reflective capacity of the mind can be put to use to tame the mind, to tame the passions—that was already established in India.
 And there were probably so many schools of yoga and meditation in those days just as there are now."

 "The thought occurred to me; this practice does not lead to stillness, to direct knowledge, to deeper awareness.”
 Disenchanted, he left this master, too.
 Siddhartha continued to drift south, still searching for the answer to his questions: "Why do human beings suffer?
 Is there any escape?"

 Nirvana is this moment seen directly.
 There is nowhere else than here.
-The only gate is now.
-The only doorway is your own body and mind.
-There’s nowhere to go.
-There’s nothing else to be.
-There’s no destination.
+The only doorway to understanding, to waking up, is your own body and mind.
+There’s nowhere else to go, nothing else to be.
 It’s not something to aim for in the afterlife.
-It’s simply the quality of this moment."
+It’s simply directly experiencing the quality of this moment.
+"Pay attention."

 1. Life is full of pain, suffering and anxiety.